Camp Barkeley

 Text-to-speech Audio

-Camp Barkeley was one of the country's biggest army training camps during World War II.
-It was built in 1941 at a cost of $7 million and at its peak housed up to 60,000 soldiers.
-It was so big that it encompassed 1/9th of Taylor County and was twice the size of the nearby Abilene.
-The camp was named after David Barkley (a clerical error led to the camp being misspelled), a Laredo, Texas native and recipient of the Medal of Honor for his role in a successful scouting mission at the end of WWI (see below for more details).
-The 45th and 90th infantry trained here as well 11th and 12th armored divisions.
+Built in 1941, Camp Barkeley was one of the country's biggest army training camps during World War II housing over 60,000 U.S. soldiers.
+It was so big that it encompassed 1/9th of Taylor County and was twice the size of the nearby county, Abilene.
+The camp was named after David Barkley (a clerical error led to the camp being misspelled), a Laredo, Texas native and recipient of the Medal of Honor for his role in a successful scouting mission at the end of WWI.
+The 45th and 90th infantry trained here as well the 11th and 12th armored divisions.
 The camp was also the site of the largest medical replacement training center in the country as well as a medical administration corps officer training school.
 The camp had a good relationship with Abilene and this was a factor that led to the decision to establish Dyess Air Force Base near the city in the 1950s.
-Today, much of the property is privately owned and cannot be explored, but county road 257 and highway 277 go through the site and some building remnants can be seen.
-The historical marker is affixed to a fence at the intersection of highway 277 and county road 257.
+Today, much of the property is privately owned and cannot be explored, but County Road 257 and Highway 277 go through the site and some building remnants can be seen.

 Images